Guillem96/efficientdet-tf/README.md

 ## Training the model

-Currenty this EfficientDet implementation supports training with 2 data formats and automatically train with VOC2007:
+Currently this EfficientDet implementation supports training with 2 data formats:

 - **labelme format**.
 This format corresponds to the [labelme](https://github.com/wkentaro/labelme) annotations outputs.